RaminVali/Customer_Churn/README.md

 ![model-folder](img/model-folder.png)

 ## Register the Model
-Now that we have the model as an output for the job, we can register it using MLflow, the artifact path and run id.
-These are all obtainable form the MLmodel file.
+Now that we have the model as an output for the job, we can register it using MLflow, the artefact path and run id.
+These are all obtainable form the MLModel file.

 ![model-registered](img/model-registered.png)